capitalch/sushant-documentation/python/flask version 1.md

     app.run()
 ```

-I Created a folder GqlHelper and added a file GHelper.py in it.
-This file has actual all the code in it.
+3. Creat a folder GqlHelper and add a file GHelper.py in it.
+This file has actual code in it.
 The folder GqlHelper works as package in Python.
 I put a `__init__.py` blank file in this folder, which makes it to behave like apackage.
 The code in GHelper.py is as follows.

 ***GHelper.py***